How to stop backflow from sewage

 Understanding Sewage Backflow

 4. Inadequate Slope or Poorly Designed Systems: Sewer systems need a proper slope to allow gravity to move wastewater away from properties.
-Poor design or installation can result in insufficient slope, causing wastewater to flow backward.
+Poor design can result in insufficient slope, causing wastewater to flow backward.

-Consequences of Sewage Backflow
+Consequences of Sewage Backup

 Preventing Sewage Backflow

-1. Regular Maintenance and Inspection
+1. Regular Upkeep and Inspection

-Routine maintenance and inspection of your sewer system can help identify and address potential issues before they cause backflow.
+Routine maintenance and inspection can help identify and address potential issues before they cause water to flow out.

 2. Installing Backflow Prevention Devices